The Sunday Muse - link |

 awestruck, the astronaut begins to cry

-fluttering in space, break free she urges
+fluttering in space, break free she

 trapped in his human shell, he sighs